-- ## 16- to 18-year-old learners must be eligible under ESFA funding regulations residency requirements. - Availability of loans at level 3 does not replace the legal entitlement to full funding for learners aged 19 to 23 undertaking their first full level 3.

-+Low wage flexibility may apply.

-- 6.4 Providers must check the eligibility of the resident at the start of each learning aim and only claim funding for eligible learners that are resident in the Combined Authority unless agreed by exception with us. - 6.5 Your initial assessment should ensure that the resident is able to achieve the learning aim or programme of study within the time they have available.
-If a resident starts a learning aim and is not eligible for funding, we will not fund the learning aim for them at any time in the future, unless it becomes eligible. - 6.6 Where we refer to a resident's age being 19 this relates to the resident being aged 19 on the 31 August within the funding year, they start a learning aim.
-For all other purposes, the age of the resident is at the start of each learning aim. - 6.7 The AEB supports four legal entitlements to full funding for eligible adult residents.
+- ## 16- to 18-year-old learners must be eligible under ESFA funding regulations residency requirements. - Availability of loans at level 3 does not replace the legal entitlement to full funding for learners aged 19 to 23 undertaking their first full level 3. - +Low wage flexibility may apply. - 6.4 Learning Organisations must check the eligibility of the resident at the start of each learning aim and only claim funding for eligible learners that are resident in the Combined Authority unless agreed by exception with us. - 6.5 Your initial assessment should ensure that the resident is able to achieve the learning aim or programme of study within the time they have available.
+If a resident starts a learning aim and is not eligible for funding, we will not fund the learning aim for them at any time in the future, unless it becomes eligible. - 6.6 Where we refer to a resident's age being 19 this relates to the resident being aged 19 on the 31 August within the funding year, they start a learning aim. - 6.7 For all other purposes, the age of the resident is at the start of each learning aim. - 6.8 The AEB supports four legal entitlements to full funding for eligible adult residents.
 These are set out in the Apprenticeships, Skills and Children's Learning Act 2009 and the changes outlined in paragraph 6.2 for specifically Cambridgeshire and Peterborough.
-Eligible residents to be fully funded for the - 6.8 following qualifications:
+Eligible residents to be fully funded for the following qualifications: - English and maths, up to and including level 2, for residents who have not previously attained a GCSE grade A C or grade 4, or higher, for residents aged 19 and over: - First full qualification at level 2 for all residents irrespective of income - First full qualification at level 3 for residents aged 19 to 23 (Note: Level 3 Free Courses for Jobs, will fund First Level 3 for 24+) - Information and technology ('digital') skills up to and including level 1 for individuals aged 19 and over, who have digital skills assessed at below level 1 - 6.9 If a resident meets the legal entitlement eligibility criteria, you must not charge any course fees.
+Eligible resident's exercising their legal entitlement, must be enrolled on qualifications from the: